-Certain specified services related to finance and insurance receive a different VAT recovery treatment when they are made outside the EU rather than inside the EU.
-This means that some businesses that would otherwise recover no VAT when making these supplies solely within the EU may be entitled to recover VAT on costs if the supplies are made outside the EU.
+Certain specified services related to finance and insurance receive a different VAT recovery treatment when they are made outside the UK and EU rather than inside the EU.
+This means that some businesses that would otherwise recover no VAT when making these supplies solely within the UK and EU may be entitled to recover VAT on costs if the supplies are made outside the EU.

 The method used to calculate the recovery of VAT costs can vary and may lead to tailored arrangements that need to be agreed with HMRC prior to their implementation.

 Often UK businesses incur local VAT on their business trips to other member states.
 This VAT is not recoverable on a UK VAT return but there are mechanisms by which it can be recovered.

 Are you certain you are dealing with VAT on EU and international transactions correctly; if not contact CVC for advice.

 For further advice or help, please get in touch.